Jeyso215/yeet/README.md

 # yeet

+**/!\ warning: discord may yeet your account in return if you use this, never had issues myself though**

 automagically yeet ur old discord msgs

 discord raised rate limits on their delete endpoints :c now can't just run socialnuke every once in a while, automated pruning is needed